sumana2006/WOC-Voting-Portal/README.md

 # WOC-IITJ-Voting
-The Official Repository of IITJ Voting Project done in Winter of Code Requirements
+The Official Repository of Voting Portal Project done in Winter of Code Requirements
 1. Prerequisites: